KennyWho/hapi-api-doc-cn/API.md

-- `decoder` - a function using the signature `function(options)` where `options` are the encoding specific options configured in the route [`payload.compression`](#route.options.payload.compression) configuration option, and the return value is an object compatible with the output of node's [`zlib.createGunzip()`](https://nodejs.org/api/zlib.html#zlib_zlib_creategunzip_options).
+- `decoder` - a function using the signature `function(options)` where `options` are the encoding specific options configured in the route [`payload.compression`](#route.options.payload.compression) configuration option, and the 返回值 is an object compatible with the output of node's [`zlib.createGunzip()`](https://nodejs.org/api/zlib.html#zlib_zlib_creategunzip_options).

-Return value: none.
+返回值: none.

 ```js
 const Zlib = require('zlib');